Gladiolys/fipn/wordpress/customization/wp-plugins/better-wp-security/readme.txt

 7. Advanced Security Tools

 == Changelog ==

+= 8.1.1 =
+* Bug Fix: Error when visiting the Notifications page after activating a module with notifications for the first time.
+* Bug Fix: Update deprecated withState usages to useState.

 = 8.1.0 =
 * Important: iThemes Security now requires WordPress 5.8 or later.